Wellness

 View on Amazon | View on PetHonesty

 If you’re looking for an alternative to powders or pills, these PetHonesty probiotic chews with digestive enzymes help support digestive health, immunity, and nutrient absorption.
 They come in two flavors (duck or pumpkin) and don’t contain wheat, corn, soy, dairy, harmful chemicals, preservatives, or artificial flavoring.
-Each chew contains nine strains of bacteria, a prebiotic, and three billion CFUs.
+Each chew contains eight strains of bacteria, prebiotics, and enzymes.

 Made in the USA in a Good Manufacturing Practices-certified and FDA-approved facility, you can trust you are giving your pup a safe daily supplement.
 They have a money-back guarantee and subscription option to save 20% on recurring purchases.
 You can also save 10% if you bundle three together.